 It's natural for your in-class notes to get a little disorganized in a course that covers as much material as AP Biology.
-If you're missing a couple of sections of notes or if you just want to see a clearer outline of how the course is structured, this article will be helpful.
+Whether you're missing a couple of sections of notes or you just want to see a clearer outline of how the course is structured, this article will be helpful.

 How to Use These AP Biology Notes

 Don't just read through the notes once and expect to do well!
-Since AP Biology requires a significant amount of analysis and critical thinking beyond memorization, you need to practice answering questions that test skills beyond the basic knowledge you'll get from the notes.
+Since AP Biology requires a significant amount of analysis and critical thinking beyond memorization, you need to practice answering questions that test skills beyond the basic knowledge you'll get from these notes.

 If you're using these notes to study for the final exam, assess your strengths and weaknesses first so that you can prioritize the right content areas.
 Take a diagnostic test to determine how high you're currently scoring and which types of questions give you the most trouble.

 If you're practicing for in-class tests, you should also rehearse your creepy stare so that your teacher will be too terrified to give you anything less than an A.

 One downside to these notes is that there's a ton of text and no pictures to break it up.
-If you find that this format doesn't work well for you, consider getting a review book or consulting one of the other resources I’ll list in the next section.
+If you find that this format doesn't work well for you, consider getting a review book or consulting one of the other resources listed in the next section.